Coordinates API

 General rules:

-1. Product of mesh dimensions must equal number of MPI processes
+2. Product of mesh dimensions must equal the number of MPI processes

-2. Match mesh aspect ratio to domain aspect ratio
+3. For 3D, match the mesh aspect ratio to the domain aspect ratio

 Process Mesh Strategies